-You can use the application to record details about your condition on a regular basis.
+You can use the app to record details about your condition on a regular basis.
 With the help of the pain trackers, you can actually develop a pain diary and identify certain patterns regarding your overall health.
-The diary can be customized as you desire, as you are allowed to add any piece of information you might find useful.
+The diary can be customized as you desire, as you are allowed to add any information you might find useful.

 Various reports can be developed based on your entries

-The data analysis is perhaps one of the best features CareClinic has to offer.
-Using your entries from the health diary, the application will compile a report that can be further shared with treating physician.
+Data analysis is perhaps one of the best features that CareClinic has to offer.
+Using your entries from the health diary, the app will compile a report that can be further shared with your treating physician.
 The report can either be used as a virtual document or in its printed version.

 This report might contain graphs, shedding light on the characteristics of your pain over a given period of time.
 By communicating the results of this report to your doctor, you will actually improve the medical relationship and reach new solutions regarding your treatment.
 This is one of the main reasons patients use a chronic pain tracker app.
 It will reveal information regarding pain level fluctuations, usage of different medications and underlying conditions (as well as how these influence your chronic pain).

 The report will demonstrate an objective overview of your pain.
-You have the possibility to rate the pain in different moments of the day, using a scale from 1 to 10.
+You have the possibility to rate the pain throughout your day, using a scale from 1 to 10.